 This SEA has been prepared to address impacts and develop environmental commitments associated with the proposed project.
-The Draft SEA is circulated for public review and appropriate resource agencies, environmental groups, and other interested parties provide comments on document adequacy.
-Comment responses are incorporated into the Final SEA and the Corps District Engineer signs a FONSI, if it is determined the proposed project will not have a significant impact upon the existing environment or the quality of the human environment.
-Subsequently, the Final Environmental Assessment and FONSI are made available and distributed to the public.
+The Draft SEA was circulated for public review and appropriate resource agencies, environmental groups, and other interested parties had an opportunity to provide comments on document adequacy.
+Comment responses have been incorporated into the Final SEA.